aecsocket/rattle/README.md

 The project currently uses the [Rapier](https://github.com/dimforge/rapier) backend, a rigid-body physics library, with Java bindings via [rapier-java](https://github.com/aecsocket/rapier-java) and integrated in the `rattle-rapier` module.
+These bindings require Java 20, since they use the Java Foreign API.

 ## Features